bootdotdev/blog/content/wiki/the-game.md

 Gems can be spent on two things:

-* To buy armor to protect you from losing your sharpshooter streak
+* To buy sharpshooter armor
 * To buy XP boosts

 ### How do I protect my sharpshooter progress?